ETrun/ETrun/README.md

 Bootstrapping
 -------------

-On Linux, make sure you have the following packages installed:
+On *Linux*, make sure you have the following packages installed:

 * gcc
 * autoconf